rffscghg/MimiIWG.jl/README.md

 # MimiIWG

-This package contains code replicating the models used by the EPA's Interagency Work Group (IWG) on the Social Cost of Carbon.
+This package contains code replicating the models used by the US government's Interagency Work Group (IWG) on the Social Cost of Greenhouse Gases for its 2016 update.
 The IWG used three integrated assessment models for calculating the social cost of carbon:
 - DICE 2010 (originally written in Excel and GAMS; re-written in Matlab by the IWG)
 - FUND 3.8 (originally written in C#)
 - PAGE 2009 (originally written in Excel with the @RISK package)

-This package replicates the versions of these models used by the IWG in the Julia programming language, using the Julia package for Integrated Assesment Modeling, Mimi.jl.
+This package replicates the versions of these models used by the IWG in the Julia programming language, using the Julia package for Integrated Assessment Modeling, Mimi.jl.
 For more information on Mimi and its applications, visit the [Mimi Framework website](https://www.mimiframework.org/).
 For more information on Julia, documentation can be found [here](https://docs.julialang.org/en/v1/).
+This package was developed as part of Resources for the Future's [Social Cost of Carbon Initiative](https://www.rff.org/topics/scc/).

 ## Project Overview